ZOE Broadcasting Network

-ZOE Broadcasting Network, Inc. (ZOE TV) is a Philippine broadcast media arm of the Jesus Is Lord Church.
-Based in Ortigas Center, Pasig, it operates a network of television and radio stations each in Mega Manila, Puerto Princesa City, Visayas, Northern Mindanao and Davao Region.
-The company also owns its first television station in Metro Manila, VHF 11 and UHF 20 which is currently airing A2Z, a joint-venture partnership between ZOE TV and ABS-CBN Corporation through its blocktime agreement.
+ZOE Broadcasting Network, Inc. (ZOE TV or ZBNI) is a Philippine broadcast media arm of the Jesus Is Lord Church.
+Based in Ortigas Center, Pasig, it operates a network of television and radio stations in Mega Manila, Baguio, Bacolod, Calamba, Laguna, Cebu, Cagayan de Oro, Davao, Iloilo, Zamboanga and Puerto Princesa.
+The company owns the television station DZOE-TV 11 and its DTT companion, UHF Channel 20.
+Both currently air the A2Z network, a joint-venture partnership between ZOE and ABS-CBN Corporation through a blocktime agreement.

 History

 Initial period

-The frequency rights of Channel 11 under call letters DWXI-TV in Metro Manila was given to a joint venture of influential religious groups in the 1990s: El Shaddai a Catholic charismatic-based group headed by Mike Velarde and Jesus Is Lord Church an evangelical Protestant group headed by Eddie Villanueva.
-Conflict of interests started the two groups to contest the full ownership of the station.
-The Philippine Congress intervened and awarded to Mr. Villanueva and the JIL the right to acquire channel 11.
-Villanueva paid Velarde for the stocks and assets held by the channel's then-owner Delta Broadcasting System (DBS).
+In the 1990s, the frequency rights of Channel 11, under the call letters DWXI-TV in Metro Manila, were given to a joint venture of two influential religious groups: El Shaddai, a Catholic charismatic-based movement headed by Mike Velarde, and Jesus Is Lord Church, an evangelical Protestant ministry headed by Eddie Villanueva.
+Disagreements between the organizations led to a competition for full ownership of the station.
+The Philippine Congress intervened and awarded JIL and Villanueva DWXI.
+Villanueva purchased the channel's remaining stock and assets from Velarde's Delta Broadcasting System (DBS).

-On April 13, 1998, JIL began its broadcast history with channel 11's relaunch as DZOE-TV, with ZOE Broadcasting Network, Inc. as the new corporate name.
-It also launched the new station ID and slogan "Give Love, Celebrate Life," which have been the corporate motto for years.
+On April 13, 1998, JIL began its independent broadcast history with the channel's relaunch as DZOE-TV, introducing the new ZOE Broadcasting Network, Inc. and its slogan: "Give Love, Celebrate Life."

-In 1999, Entertainment Network (Enternet), headed by Benito Araneta, and ZOE entered in a channel lease agreement that saw Enternet occupying the station's morning and afternoon block through CNBC Asia.
-Three years later, disagreements on the contract led to ZOE pulling out Enternet's program block and the latter filing a case on Villanueva.
+In 1999, Entertainment Network (Enter-net), headed by Benito Araneta, and ZOE entered in a channel-lease agreement that saw Enter-net programming the station's morning and afternoon blocks with CNBC Asia.
+Beginning in 2002, contractual disagreements led to ZOE canceling Enter-net's programming, resulting in the latter's suit against Villanueva.

-In 2001, ZOE TV became the first TV station to air the second EDSA Revolution.
+In 2001, ZOE TV became the first station to televise the second EDSA Revolution.

-In 2004, Villanueva resigned as the company's chair to run in the country's presidential elections.
-After ending last in the election results, Villanueva returned to ZOE and continues his appearance on various ZOE TV programs.
+In 2004, Villanueva resigned as ZOE's chairman to become a Philippine presidential candidate.
+After finishing last in the election, he returned to the network and continues to appear on its programs.